-Department of the Treasury Department of the Treasury Internal Revenue Service or Internal Revenue Service Ogden, UT 84201-0038 Cincinnati, OH 45999-0038
+Department of the Treasury Internal Revenue Service Ogden, UT 84201-0038 Department of the Treasury Internal Revenue Service Cincinnati, OH 45999-0038

 If you would mail your return filed without a payment to Ogden, as shown under Where Should You File, later, send your request to the Ogden address shown above.
 If you would mail your return filed without a payment to Kansas City, send your request to the address for Cincinnati shown above.
 For more information about these procedures, see Rev. Proc.
 2009-51, 2009-45 I.R.B.
 625, available at IRS.gov/irb/2009-45 IRB#RP-2009-51.